This Easy Chicken Burrito Recipe is made with delicious shredded chicken and all your favourite burrito toppings. It's freezer-friendly, too!

 - Flour tortillas – use whole-wheat tortillas or lettuce wraps for a healthier option.

-- Pinto beans – black beans or refried beans are also popular choices.
+- Pinto beans – black beans or refried beans are also good.

-- Shredded cheese – use cheddar, Tex Mex or any blend of your choice.
+- Shredded cheese – use cheddar, Tex Mex or Monterey jack.

-- Pico de gallo – fresh salsa, jarred salsa or homemade salsa can all be used instead.
+- Pico de gallo – swap out for salsa instead.

 - Cilantro – leave this off if you’re not a fan.